-The impact of the COVID-19 pandemic has affected, and we expect it to continue to affect, the demand for our services across industries, depending on the ability of each client, and the nature of their industries, products and services, in coping with the crisis.
+The impact of the COVID-19 pandemic has affected, and we expect it to continue to affect, the demand for our services across industries from a number of our clients, depending on the ability of each client, and the nature of their industries, products and services, in coping with the crisis.
 Our business has been, and we expect will be, impacted across industry verticals as the COVID-19 pandemic continues to affect the global economy across industries.
-We have observed demand reductions in a range of verticals, particularly travel and leisure, insurance, diversified businesses (especially manufacturing and retail) and utilities during fiscal 2021.
 For further information, see "- Global Economic Conditions - Impact of COVID-19."